Nilrudra1999/Understanding-DSA/notes/More_iterative_algorithms.md

 ## Function 08

-Let n represent the number the function is trying to check for prime Let P(n) representing the total number of operations done by the function given n For the analysis we will calculate the worst possible case
+Let n represent the number the function is trying to check for prime<br>
+Let P(n) representing the total number of operations done by the function given n<br>
+For the analysis we will calculate the worst possible case<br>

 ```python
 def is_prime(n):